9 Ways to Reduce Sheet Metal Fabrication Costs

 See how to cut costs without sacrificing quality for your next sheet metal project.

-If you’re sourcing sheet metal parts or thinking about it in the future, read on to see how to optimize costs from design to production.
+If you’re sourcing sheet metal parts or plan to do so in the future, read on to learn how to optimize costs from design to production.
+Implementing lean manufacturing principles is crucial for tackling inefficiencies and reducing operational costs.

 Streamline Design for Manufacturability (DFM)

-Sheet metal fabrication partEver heard of the saying, “Less is more”?
+Have you heard the saying, “Less is more?”
 Well, it’s a golden rule in sheet metal design.

-The more straightforward your design, the smoother the fabrication process goes.
+The more straightforward your design, the smoother the fabrication and manufacturing process.
 Before you get too carried away with intricate twists and curves, upload your part to our platform and let our engineering experts have a look.
 Their insights could reduce unnecessary costs, ensuring a seamless design-to-product transition.

-Standard sheet sizes, thicknesses, and grades are your friends.
+Standard sheets can be tempting to create; thicknesses and grades are your friends.
 While making a unique piece with custom dimensions is tempting, remember that every custom spec can increase the price tag.
+Custom specifications can significantly increase production costs by requiring specialized materials and processes.

 Stick to the basics whenever possible.